k3ybladewielder/agents/README.md

 - **Memory and Context:** They can remember past interactions and use that information to tailor their responses.
 - **Autonomy:** They can operate independently, making decisions and executing actions without constant human input.
 - **Tool Use:** They can interact with external tools and APIs to access information and perform actions.
 - **Looping Process:** They evaluate a task, decide what to do next, execute actions, observe the result, and continue until the goal is achieved.

+## How they work:
+- **Prompting:** A user provides a prompt (instruction, query, or context) to the agent.
+- **Planning:** The agent's planner breaks down the goal into smaller steps.
+- **Execution:** The agent's execution module interacts with tools or APIs to perform actions.
+- **Observation:** The agent observes the results of the actions.
+- **Iteration:** The agent revises its approach based on the observation and continues until the goal is achieved.

 # Agents
 tbd